NavaraCloudServices/github-copilot-groundschool/exercisefiles/python/developer/README.md

   - if DNI is not valid return `"invalid"`
   - 98765432M is a valid DNI, 42424242H is an invalid DNI

-  > **_NOTE:_** Use above information inside a comment in the `PHPServer.php` file.
+  > NOTE: Use above information inside a comment in the `server.py` file.
 In this case, you may want to see multiple solutions from Copilot to pick the one that best fits the way to calculate the letter.
-In order to see the firs 10 suggestions from Copilot press `ctrl + enter`.
+In order to see the first 10 suggestions from Copilot press `ctrl + enter`.

 ### Exercise 3: GitHub Copilot Chat and prompting